-The government coalition agreement between the political parties CDU/CSU and SPD includes the introduction of a company sanctions act (Unternehmenssanktionsrecht).
-In "white collar crime", it wants to ensure more severe sanctions also on companies that benefit from the misconduct of their personnel, as a matter of principle.
-Sanctions of up to 10 percent of turnover are planned.
-Moreover, an obligation to investigate for public authorities and a nationwide uniform prosecution of infringements by companies are striven for.
-Also, clear-cut rules for proceedings and, where appropriate, their termination are intended to bring more legal certainty for companies and greater flexibility for the judiciary.
+Already in their government coalition agreement, the political parties CDU/CSU and SPD settled for the introduction of a company sanctions legislation.
+In „white collar crime“, it wants to ensure a more severe penalisation also of companies that benefit from the misconduct of their personnel, as a matter of principle.

 - Strengthen compliance systems

 Above all, a company sanctions act should strengthen the compliance systems in companies.
 For this reason, no sanctions should be imposed if a company has a basically functioning compliance system in place.
 Rather, there should be sanctions only in the event of a demonstrable deficiency in organisation.
 Furthermore, minimum requirements to compliance systems ("angemessene Vorkehrungen” / reasonable arrangements and precautions) should be laid down in the act so that it is foreseeable what is expected of companies.
 Also, the circle of management personnel whose misconduct can be attributed to the company should be limited.

 - Maintain the defence rights of companies and fairly regulate internal investigations